JavaScript is required

 Supporting CALD families to engage in kindergarten

-Use these resources any time of the year to support CALD families in your community to access and participate in kindergarten programs.
-The resources also include information about initiatives such as Free Kinder and the benefits of two years of kindergarten.
+Use the resources below to support families in your community to access and participate in kindergarten programs.

 Translated information for families